death667b/Setting-up-Linux/README.md

 # Setting-up-Linux
 Ian Daniel
 September 2016
 ## Description
-The sets I have taken to setup linux on my laptop.
-They are mainly here to help me remember the exact commands that were required to either install new 'items' or fix problems.
+This documents is mainly here to help me remeber what I did if I need to reload for what ever reason.
+If this can help someone else, awesome.
+Some obvious stuff I haven't put up for example installing node, npm or git.

 ## To get something installed
 * (Obvious) Download the iso for the desired distro.  ie Ubuntu